 - Attorneys to assist with winding up the deceased estate.

-To practically effect this, the executor would sign a special power of attorney authorizing the specialist lawyers to do the work on his/her behalf.
+To practically effect this, the executor would sign a special power of attorney authorising the specialist lawyers (agents) to do the work on his/her behalf.

 The type of appointments the executor makes and documents required to report an estate depends on the value of the Estate: